AvonReppert/udkm/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under development.
-   The corresponding Github project page can be found at https://github.com/AleksUDKM/udkm
+   The corresponding Github project page can be found at https://github.com/AvonReppert/udkm

 Modules
 ---------